1.0 Introduction

 The percentage of your external key source assets that are quantum safe.

-The percentage is represented using a color-coded scale, where all green indicates 100% PQC-safe, and all orange indicates 100% PQC-vulnerable.
+The percentage is represented using a color-coded scale, where all green indicates 100% PQC-safe, and all red indicates 100% PQC-vulnerable.

 NOTE